andgordio/mockupless/docs/Courses/InteractionBasics/Data/variables.md

 }
 ```

+Also, note that name are case sensitive.
+This means that `newItems` and `newitems` are two different names in JavaScript.

 ## Data types

 There are different types of data that variables can store, and each type has unique abilities and behavior.
 This article covers a group of types called **primitives**, which include strings, numbers, booleans and null.